Jabulani-N/holbertonschool-higher_level_programming/javascript-web_scraping/README.md

     console.log('type of objectified: ' + typeof objectified)

     ```
-    I've recorded this just to haev an easy potential train of thought to default to in thte future
+I've recorded this just to have an easy potential train of thought to default to in thte future
 </details>

 semistandard will prefer `exampleDict.exampleAttr` over `exampleDict['exampleAttr]`

+## Task4

+each person has a films attribute, which contains a list of film objects. count the length of hte list, and you have how many films a char is in.